 There is a reason why, when you ask people about Rounders it brings a smile – revisiting memories of a sport they played at school.
 At its basic level, it is a fun, fast team sport that both boys and girls can play whatever their ability, developing core skills in running, batting, throwing, catching and fielding.
 At higher skill levels the introduction of good knowledge of the rules leads to strategic and tactical decision making.
 It’s a great game which is exciting to play and spectate!

 Rounders England has many ways in which we can support schools in playing Rounders, through resources, courses and competitions.
-Plus, as an education member, your school students can be entered into the National School Championships (Y6 Mixed, Y9 Mixed, Y8 Girls and Y10/Y11 Girls) and females have the opportunity to try out for the England Squads (KS3 and KS4).
+Plus, as an education member, your school has discounted access to our upcoming competitions (see below) and females students have the opportunity to try out for the England Squads (KS3 and KS4).

 We know that Rounders is played enthusiastically in a great number of education establishments throughout the country.
 We also acknowledge that there is lots that we don’t know!
 To begin to bridge this gap we recently distributed a survey via social media, to increase our knowledge about the extent that Rounders is played in schools, the level of competition and the diversity of participants.
 If you or your school have not completed the survey yet, then we invite you to do so here.